-This course is for students who wish to study an Art & Design related discipline at degree level, as it is recommended to complete a Foundation course.
+This course is for students who wish to study an Art and Design related discipline at degree level, as it is recommended to complete a Foundation course.

-If you are currently studying Art related subjects at Level 3 and have genuine passion, intellectual rigour and a desire to pursue a career route in an Art related area, this course will assist you in deciding upon an area of specialism and provide you with the quality of portfolio necessary to gain access to degree level study.
+If you are currently studying Art related subjects at Level 3 and have genuine passion, intellectual rigour and a desire to pursue a career route in an art and design related area, this course will assist you in deciding upon an area of specialism and provide you with the quality of portfolio necessary to gain access to degree level study.